Pressurized Irrigation Meter Installation

 Pressurized irrigation users will have a meter installed in the City PI service box located on their property.
 Here is what can be expected when a meter is installed:

-- You will receive a written notice on your door at least 3 days in advance of the meter installation on your property.
+- You will receive a written notice on your door in advance of the meter installation on your property.

 - Crews from Hydro Vac Excavation will come in advance to clear out the meter box of debris and rocks.
 Depending on how your PI line was installed and the condition of the existing box, they may need to clear out additional space outside of the box as well.